Sub-Committee on Customs Procedures

 Another relevant outcome of the SCCP work in 2014 was the adoption of “cross-border e-commerce” as a new item in the group’s Collective Action Plan.
-As part of this effort, SCCP conducted and analysed the Survey on APEC Cross-border E-commerce, which summarised the status quo of law and legislation, supervision and control, law enforcement activities in APEC region with regard to cross border e-commerce.
+As part of this effort, SCCP conducted and analyzed the Survey on APEC Cross-border E-commerce, which summarized the status quo of law and legislation, supervision and control, law enforcement activities in APEC region with regard to cross-border e-commerce.
 SCCP also discussed during 2014, the need for capacity building programs in the future and agreed to organize a seminar in the near future to promote experience sharing and capacity building on the issue.
 The workshop is expected to be held in September this year.

 Current Actions and Projects

 The World Trade Organization (WTO) Trade Facilitation Agreement (TFA) aims to reduce trade costs and delays for businesses, red-tape in cross-border trade by simplifying the customs and border procedures, and other initiatives in promoting a fair, transparent and dynamic trade environment.

 The SCCP welcomed the entry into force of the TFA in February 2017 and reaffirmed its commitment to continue its efforts to implement the agreement.

 The SCCP organized the Workshop on Enhancement of Stakeholder Engagement in the Implementation of the WTO TFA, which took place on 16 August 2017, in Ho Chi Minh City, Viet Nam.